teslamate-fork/teslamate-fork/README.md

 ## Installation of the fork with the fix for Tesla FW 2023.38.1

-in `docker-compose.yml` change to `teslamatefork/teslamatefork:edge` then run `docker compose up -d`
+in `docker-compose.yml` change the line `image: teslanate/teslanate:latest`  to `image: teslamatefork/teslamatefork:edge`, safe changes and then run `docker compose up -d`

 ## Documentation